mannamraju/PDF-to-MD-Converter/output/Data-Feed-Kubernetes-scrubbed.md

 3. **Postgres**: Implemented as timescaledb  to store time series data.
 This provides backing storage for the Ingest service.
    - requires 40GB mounted volume for longer term persistence.
    - Deployed as a single pod Kubernetes StatefulSet and configured with ConfigMaps and Secrets.
-   - Timescale used to support a helm chart , but recently deprecated it in favor of PostgreSQL  operators for Kubernetes .
+   - Timescale used to support a helm chart , but recently [deprecated it in favor of PostgreSQL operators for Kubernetes](https://docs.timescale.com/self-hosted/latest/install/installation-kubernetes/) .
-   - More details on resource usage can be found in Resource Utilization & Capacity Estimates .

 ## AIO Kubernetes Components